 2. Using Cash Envelopes

-It might be harder to part with cash than it is to swipe a debit or credit card.
-The cash envelope budgeting method is simply distributing cash each month (or pay period) into envelopes based on your budget categories.
-When you’re out of cash, you stop spending.
+The theory behind this method is that it may be harder to part with cash than it is to swipe a debit or credit card.
+The cash envelope budgeting method involves distributing cash each month (or pay period) into envelopes based on categories you establish.
+When you’re out of cash for each category, you stop spending.

 3. Deleting Your Stored Cards

 Do you store your payment information on Amazon or other e-commerce stores?
-Then it’s time to consider deleting them from each store or from your browser settings.
-If you have to manually put in your card each time you want to make a purchase, you may just stop spending so much money online.
+If so, it’s time to consider deleting them from each store or from your browser settings.
+If you have to manually input your card each time you want to make a purchase, you may just stop spending so much money online.

 4. Downsizing Your Life